Contesting a Will

-A Will is a legal document which embodies the testamentary wishes of the deceased identifying those persons whom they wish to benefit from their Estate and in what proportion.
-Invariably the beneficiaries of an Estate are family members.
-On occasion however a family member or other closely related person may be excluded from the terms of a Will.
-The Succession Act empowers the Court to interfere with the wishes of the deceased if they form the view that the deceased should have made provision for such a person.
-This is known as a Family Provision Claim.
+A Will is a legal document which embodies the testamentary intentions of a deceased person.
+A Will identifies those persons/organisations/charities whom they wish to benefit from their Estate and in what proportion.
+On occasion however, a family member, a dependant or other closely related person may be excluded from the Will.
+The Succession Act empowers the Court to make provision for a person who has been excluded or otherwise not left an adequate provision in the Will.

-The Act defines who is an eligible person.
+The Succession Act defines who is an eligible person.
 It includes:

 - The wife or husband of the Deceased at the time of their death